Analysts Have Started Comparing The Nolan Arenado Situation To Giancarlo Stanton’s With The Marlins

 Harding pointed out the big difference between the Marlins three years ago and the Rockies this year is that everyone knew Florida was rebuilding.
 Not long after Stanton was traded, they shipped Christian Yelich to the Brewers and Marcell Ozuna to the Cardinals.

-Arenado, who is in the second year of an eight-year contract has made it clear most of his anger at the front office stems from the supporting cast they’ve put around him and a feeling the team isn’t trying to contend in 2020.
+Arenado, who is in the second year of an eight-year contract, has made it clear that most of his anger toward the front office stems from the supporting cast they’ve put around him and a feeling the team isn’t trying to contend in 2020.

 Those around baseball are still confused about just what the Rockies are expecting from the upcoming season.
-Harding points out the 71-91 record in 2019 was a big drop from a team that made the playoffs the two years prior.
+Harding points out the 71-91 record in 2019 was a big drop for a team that made the playoffs the previous two years.

-The front office told sources around the league it felt the core, comprised in part by shortstop Trevor Story and pitcher Jon Gray could lead the team back to the postseason with a couple of bounceback seasons.
+The front office told sources around the league that it felt the core — comprised in part by shortstop Trevor Story and pitcher Jon Gray — could lead the team to a couple of bounce-back seasons.

 Similar to Stanton, a blockbuster deal by Colorado could return enough young players to reload its core group quickly.